isemilia/isemilia/README.md

 # Hi there 👋

-<strong>My name is Emilia. </strong>
-I'm a front-end developer experienced in building interactive interfaces using React, Redux, and TypeScript.
-Currently, I’m focused on refining my skills in Next.js.
-I have a passion for crafting clean, responsive designs and am always eager to enhance my expertise and tackle new challenges.
+<strong>My name is Emilia.</strong> I'm a front-end developer with experience in React, TypeScript, and Next.js.
+I love building clean, responsive interfaces and am always eager to learn, improve, and take on new challenges.

 ## My main skills